allamed/sideMenu_ReactNative/README.md

 # React Native Customizable Sidebar Menu

-This project is a customizable sidebar menu application built with React Native.
+This project is a customizable sidebar menu built with React Native.
 It provides a flexible and user-friendly interface with a sidebar menu that can be easily customized to suit various application needs.

 # preview
 ![sidebar](https://github.com/allamed/sideMenu_ReactNative/assets/93490149/3aea6be9-ca01-4052-a632-f71db0111a55)